kercre123/victor/docs/development/perf-metric-tool.md

 # PerfMetric Tool

-PerfMetric is a tool that is compiled into Victor's engine and anim processes, and records information about each tick in a circular buffer.
+PerfMetric is a tool that is compiled into Victor's engine and anim processes, and records information about each tick in a circular buffer in memory.
 After a short recording session, one can examine the buffer of recorded tick information.
 PerfMetric's CPU overhead is minimal.
 PerfMetric is compiled out of shipping builds.

 Some uses:
-* See how spikey or smooth the engine or anim tick rate is
+* See how spikey the engine or anim tick rate is
 * See that certain behaviors or activities use more or less CPU
-* Measure before-and-after average tick rates, for optimization attempts
+* Measure before-and-after average tick durations, for optimization attempts
 * Compare Debug vs. Release performance
+* Identify extra-long ticks which might indicate some initialization code that could be optimized
-* For automated performance testing
+* Use with automated performance testing

 What is recorded for each vic-engine tick:
+* Corresponding robot time which can be used to compare this information with logs
 * Engine duration: The time the engine tick took to execute, in ms
 * Engine frequency: The total time of the engine tick, including sleep, in ms
 * Sleep intended: The duration the engine intended to sleep, in ms